Archive for March 9th, 2008

 58508732.jpg

-On the first day of Great Lent, Patriarch Aleksei II of Moscow and all Russia shall complete the Great Vespers with the reading of the Canon of St Andrew of Crete at the Cathedral of Christ the Saviour on Moscow, according to the press service of the Moscow Patriarchate.
+On the first day of Great Lent, Patriarch Aleksei of Moscow and all the Russias shall complete the Great Vespers with the reading of the Canon of St Andrew of Crete at the Cathedral of Christ the Saviour on Moscow, according to the press service of the Moscow Patriarchate.
 The Orthodox Church teaches that the Great Lent prepares Christians so that they may worthily celebrate Easter, the great festival of the resurrection of Christ, which falls on 27 April this year.

 The Great Lent is considered the most important, it is the strictest, and the lengthiest of the four Lents, and it is connected with the Gospel account of how the Lord Christ fasted for 40 days in the desert.
 Immediately following the Great Lent proper is Holy Week, which is dedicated to commemorating the final days in the earthly life of Christ and his Holy Passion.
 Thus, believers fast before Easter for almost two months, that is to say, seven weeks.
 This strict tradition is preserved today only in the Orthodox and Uniate churches.